 Once again, thank you so much for all the information.
 You have certainly given my wife and myself a lot to consider, but certainly Kelenfold Station is the one we will aim for, and we will definitely be booking tickets online, to avoid queues there.
 I hope that when we have booked the 3.24pm train, if we then miss it, our tickets can be used on the next train, two hours later.

-We will let you know our experiences in September. almost 4 years ago
+We will let you know our experiences in September. about 4 years ago

 Thanks Ela, your information is welcome.
 I will book online to save time at the station.
 We have only 1 hour 30 minutes from the plane landing at Budapest Airport to the train leaving Kelenfold, you see.
 If we miss it, we have to wait two hours for the next.

-We come back from Vienna on Friday to Budapest, and will have all weekend to see that beautiful city before returning to UK. almost 4 years ago
+We come back from Vienna on Friday to Budapest, and will have all weekend to see that beautiful city before returning to UK. about 4 years ago

 When using a REX- or IC-train, it is correct that the ticket can be bought in the train for a small supplement.
 However it is NOT possible buying a ticket in RJ-train when crossing the border.